hfuss/resume/resume.md

   - Developed a Python module for plotting geo-coded data over maps of the greater Boston area
   - Experimented with Twitter sentiment analysis using a variety of classifiers from Python’s scikit-learn
+  - Won "Most Creative" with a team of friends at an HP Hackathon using Flask, OpenCV, and HP ML APIs

 ## Projects